 - 5. Required electives: theology (TRS), history (HIS), and two from any discipline to total 12 hours in electives. - 6.
 An ethics course: PHI 325 or 327. - 7.
-A grade of "C" or better is required in all required courses for the major.
+Cumulative Major GPA of 2.0 and no more than 2 major courses below a C. Major courses are all courses listed in section G of the degree checklist.

-AGB 497 Agribusiness Senior Seminar (3)

-Capstone course with student discussion of topics in agribusiness and a culminating project.
+AGB 497 Agribusiness Senior Seminar (3) Capstone course with student discussion of topics in agribusiness and a culminating project.
 Required of all agribusiness majors.
 Prerequisite: Senior standing.

-APPLICATION DEVELOPMENT AND DESIGN
+APPLICATION DEVELOPMENT & DESIGN